 - Text: .doc, .docx, .htm, .html, .odp, .odt, .pdf, .pps, .ppt, .pptx, .rdf, .rtf, .sxi, .sxw, .txt, .wpd, .xml

 Please note that if you are uploading a word-processed document, PDF files are preferred for reasons of cross-platform compatibility and security.

-The following items can be deposited with CORE: abstracts, articles, bibliographies, books, book chapters, catalogs, charts, codes or software, conference publications, course materials or learning objects, data sets, documentaries, dissertations, essays, fictional works, finding aids, images, infographics, interviews, maps, music, performances, photographs, presentations, reports, reviews, syllabi, technical reports, theses, translations, video essays, visual art, white papers.
+The following items can be deposited with CORE: abstracts, articles, bibliographies, books, book chapters, catalogs, charts, conference publications, course materials or learning objects, data sets, documentaries, dissertations, essays, fictional works, finding aids, images, infographics, interviews, maps, music, performances, photographs, presentations, reports, reviews, syllabi, technical reports, theses, translations, video essays, visual art, white papers.